 An Atomic Secret

 It was almost two weeks since Jones had last been at CASP.
-The computer was now fully operational, and the operators were running his and Heike's simulation, entitled "Atomic Attack on a Putative Enemy from Zero or Negative Altitude", some two hundred times.
+The computer was now fully operational, and the operators were running his and Heike's simulation, "Atomic Attack on a Putative Enemy from Zero or Negative Altitude", some two hundred times.
 Punched cards were piling up and being taken in batches to secure filing cabinets.
-Jones whispered to Heike,
+Jones said quietly to Heike,

 "Too bad no one's ever going to look at them."